johnynfulleffect/website/content/posts/my-first-pr-merged.md

 - `X-Content-Type-Options: true`
 - `Strict-Transport-Security` with the `preload` tag

-The rest of the comfiguration was properly setting up routers and services in Traefik for a custom domain (details in PR)
+The rest of the configuration was properly setting up routers and services in Traefik for a custom domain (details in PR)

 Even tho this PR modifies a configuration file used in a demo, nothing going to mainstream, I still feel accomplished and happy that I figured out the issue and hopefully help someone else.